jnovembre/BSD-QBio6/docs/index.md

 ## Welcome

-This page contains important information about the [Sixth BSD-qBio Boot Camp (https://biosciences.uchicago.edu/content/mbl-bootcamp), which will be held online from Sept 13-18, 2020.
+This page contains important information about the [Sixth BSD-qBio Boot Camp](https://biosciences.uchicago.edu/content/mbl-bootcamp), which will be held online from Sept 13-18, 2020.

 More that 100 incoming graduate students from the different programs in the [Division of Biological Sciences](https://biosciences.uchicago.edu) at the [University of Chicago](http://www.uchicago.edu) will participate.